saona-raimundo/saona-raimundo.github.io/_posts/2026-06-16-Modelling an Assignment Problem in Answer Set Programming.md

 > if there's a supervision atom `supervision(W, P)` assigning W to P, then P is a project.

-Run this and the solver returns a model with no assignements.
+Run this and the solver returns a model with no assignments.
 The constraint is vacuously satisfied: nothing in the program *generates* a `supervision` atom, so the solver picks the simplest assignment, which is no supervision atoms at all.

-The behaviour may be unfamiliar if you come from Prolog or from a constraint solver.
+The behavior may be unfamiliar if you come from Prolog or from a constraint solver.
 In a constraint solver (MiniZinc, CP-SAT, an MIP) you declare your decision variables first and the solver must assign every variable a value.
 The variables exist as a precondition of the search.
 ASP works the other way around: predicates are sets of atoms, and an atom belongs to the set only if some rule derives it.
 Constraints (... :- ...) eliminate candidate models; they do not populate predicates.
 With no rule generating supervision, the smallest set satisfying every rule is the empty one.

 To generate supervision and marking atoms: